adam-design/JavascriptCalc/README.md

 # JavascriptCalc

-Check it out on my website: adam-design.com/JavascriptCalc
+Check it out on my website: [adam-design.com/JavascriptCalc](http://adam-design.com/JavascriptCalc)

-Inspiration
+### Inspiration

 The goal of this project was to create a functioning calculator in Javascript, HTML, and CSS all from scratch.

+### UPDATE 11/12/15:
+Project is finished for now.
+Will be revamped later after finishing  SimpleDesign

 Highlights:
 - .getElementById